Welcome to this tutorial where you will find some very important information to consider before

 You can choose the color of the background to fit your personality and your mood at the moment

-by clicking the arrow located on the top right corner of your page, next to your picture and
+by clicking on the arrow located on the top right corner of your page, next to your picture and

 your username.
-You will be able to choose what you prefer from a set of nuanced colors like this one-
+You will be able to choose what you prefer from a big selection of options.
+For

 Now that you are comfortable and at ease, we’ll explain the meaning of the numbers that are

 going to fill up your five colored upper boxes in a very near future.
-The first box called “Total
+The first box called “You

 programs using your username as sponsor.
 This first box requires some extra explanations